 140 F/60 C X 6 hours to pasteurize.

 Shock in ice water to 70 F so it doesn’t warm up your fridge.
 Refrigerate the sealed package at 40 F/4 C until you are ready for the next step–it will keep in this state at least two weeks, like a sealed carton of milk.

 Dip the sealed package in hot water until the gel inside melts.
 This also makes it easier to remove the loaf from the container–be careful.
+Harvest the juices in the pouch and process according to the method described HERE.
 I stage the processed loaf into a Lipavi steel rack, they’re great for this.